 I am a documentary photographer focused on environmental issues.
 Not long after I graduated in biology, my love for nature and the visual arts led me towards a career in photography.
-I believe photos can be a powerful tool for change.
-My job as a visual storyteller is to facilitate that, by creating images that will resonate with others.
-My work has been exhibited in photo festivals in Brazil and abroad, and my photos have been published by National Geographic Brazil, The Green Gazette, Amanhã magazine, and other titles.
+I believe photos can be a powerful tool for change, as long as they resonate with others.
+My work has been exhibited in photo festivals in Brazil and abroad, and published by National Geographic Brazil, The Green Gazette, Amanhã magazine, and other titles.

 In 2020, I was kindly allowed to photograph my cousin Herman outside his residential care home, for The Lonka Project.
 This project is a photographic tribute to the last Holocaust survivors with us today.
 Herman survived the war in the Netherlands when he was young.
 I only met him decades later, in Vancouver, before I immigrated to Canada.
 I made his portrait just after his 100th birthday, which made the occasion even more special. https://www.thelonkaproject.com/photography